j2store/userguide/seblod.md

 1. Use the Joomla Extension manager to install the plugin.

-### Add Custom Field
+### Adding J2Store Field
 1. In the backend, go to Components -> Seblod.

-### Adding J2Store Field
-1. Click on the icon "Forms & Content Type".
+2. Click on the icon "Forms & Content Type".
 Click on the admin menu link "Construction" then "Forms & Content Types".

-2. In the "Form & Content Type Manager", you should click on the item "Article".
+3. In the "Form & Content Type Manager", you should click on the item "Article".

-3. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed at the right of the "Contruction"  block).A Form in window popup appears.
+4. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed at the right of the "Contruction"  block).A Form in window popup appears.

-4. To add a "Text" field to an "Article" content type:
+5. To add a "Text" field to an "Article" content type:

-5. Choose App Folde "Seblod": then choose type "J2store" field.
+6. Choose App Folde "Seblod": then choose type "J2store" field.

-6. Save the changes.Now J2store field will appear under the Fulltext field (at the bottom of your form on the first tab)
+7. Save the changes.Now J2store field will appear under the Fulltext field (at the bottom of your form on the first tab) .